Why it's important

 Make use of team members' strengths and skills.
 Find out what they like doing and what they're good at.
 Share this information so people know who to go to and for what.
 It sets the whole team up for success when you assign people tasks that play to their strengths.

-Recognise, reward and celebrate collaborative behavior.
+Recognise, reward and celebrate collaborative behaviour.
 Take time to reflect on how it all came together.
 Share videos, newsletters, seminars or stories that reflect the collective effort.

 Share achievements and failures with the whole team.
 Take time to reflect on how well the team is collaborating and what you could improve.